 - Try not to eat inside the RV, but outside instead (when possible).

-Even if you’ve sealed all the entrances, a minor crack or hole is still sufficient for mice to enter your vehicle.
+Any minor crack or hole is still sufficient for mice to enter your vehicle.
 These animals are able to squeeze their bodies through small holes of only 1/4 inch – that’s about the diameter of a pencil eraser.
 Furthermore, they can even make small holes in plastic and thin metal sheets.

 This squeeze tube of caulk is easy to keep on hand and does not require a caulking gun.